 Remember when using this form of monetisation to strike a balance between what you offer for free and what is paid.
 User experience is always key so, make the free items so enticing that they want to spend more for the premium features.

 App developers have cunningly tapped into a new revenue gateway by allowing the user access to a virtual currency.
-Users purchase this currency with real cash and it’s used for various means within the app.
+Users purchase this currency with real cash to do various things within the app to let them advance quicker to new levels for example.
 This is actually a form of an in-app purchase but this can stand on its own.